tirimid/tirimid.net/tutorial/basicsite.md

 First: what actually *is* a website?

-Well, it's actually rather simple.
+Well, that's rather simple.
 A website is a collection of files and directories (sometimes called folders), referencing each other in a way that gives them an overall "cohesion".
 This collection of files is then stored on a server, and the server's network is made available to the general public.
 When you access a website through your browser, all you are doing is downloading files and getting your browser to display them in a fancy way.

 Knowing this, we can be more precise about *static* websites.
 A static website is just a site where the server's files don't need to be refreshed